Tensai Bakabon

 Tensai Bakabon (天才バカボン) (Note: The official English name was Meet the Boneheads, but has since been favored for the more accurate The Genius Bakabon.) is a Japanese manga series written and illustrated by Fujio Akatsuka, which began publication on April 9, 1967, in Weekly Shōnen Magazine.
 It is about the misadventures of a dim-witted boy (Bakabon) and his idiotic father, the latter of whom eventually becomes the central character.

 It has been adapted into five anime television series.
 The first two series produced by Tokyo Movie were broadcast in the 1970s for 40 and 103 episodes respectively.
 The third and fourth series were produced by Studio Pierrot and broadcast in 1990 and 1999–2000, for 46 and 24 episodes respectively.
 The fifth series was produced by Pierrot+ and broadcast for 12 episodes in 2018.

+Plot

+The series is episodic, though many concepts from chapters carry through into plots.
+Initially, the series begins with Bakabon and his Papa left home alone as Mama is in the hospital under prolonged second-stage childbirth with Bakabon's little brother, Hajime.
+After the birth, the family discovers that the extended time spent in the womb has granted Hajime accelerated intelligence, leading to many milestones in development met in his first few months of life, including talking, walking, reading, and mathematical comprehension.

+After this initial storyline, the series pivots to more nonsensical, satirical stories about Papa, Bakabon, and the various others in the neighborhood.
+Recurring stories include: